jonathanobise/jonathanobise.github.io/README.md

-## Welcome to Jonathan Obise's Github Website
+## Welcome to My Github Website!

-This is a work in progress and should get updated real soon.
+This website is a work in progress.
+I hope to update it with all the relevant information as soon as possible.

 ### Testing 1, 2, 3